 make alterations ourselves, if the authority fails to make the alterations within two months of the direction being given

-If we receive a representation on one of the two grounds referred to above from an eligible person(s) or body we will consider it and make a decision.
+If we receive an appeal on one of the two grounds referred to above from an eligible person(s) or body we will consider it and make a decision.
 In order to reach a decision we must consult with the Returning Officer and may also need to consult with others as well as carry out our own enquiries.